ArdaEnginEbcim/Zyron-Uptime/README.md

 $ cd Zyron-Uptime
 ```
 - Fill in the blanks correctly
-Edit line 6 in the master file
+Edit line 6 in the main file
 ```js
 client.login("TOKEN");
 ```